 - Continue to sew along the lines you made for the pockets

-- Pin the strip to the pouch on one end, on the outer fabric (red felt)
+- Pin one end of the strip to the pouch, to the outer fabric (red felt)

 - Sew a button on the outside

 - Put the bottles in your pouch, fold the flap over the bottles, roll the pouch and tighten with the batting strap you just created.
 Make a mark where the strap overlaps the button

 - Make a buttonhole over that mark and cut open with a seam ripper (here’s how to sew a buttonhole with your sewing machine)

 - And you’re done!
 Easy peasy essential oils pouch to carry all your beloved oils whenever you’re traveling away from home.